-Alaska Air donates old turboprop plane to project for hydrogen-powered flight
+Alaska Air donates old turboprop plane to project aiming for hydrogen-powered flight

 The planned zero-carbon-emitting, hydrogen-fueled electric propulsion system is in the early developmental stage.
 ZeroAvia’s goal is to deploy it initially on small private planes, eventually working up to 76-seat regional aircraft like the Q400 that flies for Alaska’s Horizon Air subsidiary.

-ZeroAvia made its first and only experimental flight so far last September, flying a six-seat Piper in England on an eight-minute flight.
+ZeroAvia made its first and only experimental flight so far last September, flying a six-seat Piper in England for eight minutes.

-Led by Russian-born Val Miftakhov, formerly of consulting firm McKinsey and Google, the company, which also has a facility in Hollister, Calif., has received U.K. government funding as well as private investment from others including the Amazon Climate Pledge Fund and Bill Gates’s Breakthrough Energy Ventures.
+Led by Russian-born Val Miftakhov, formerly of consulting firm McKinsey and Google, the company, which also has a facility in Hollister, Calif., has received U.K. government funding as well as private investment from others including the Amazon Climate Pledge Fund and Bill Gates’ Breakthrough Energy Ventures.

 Alaska said it will collaborate with ZeroAvia to scale up its technology to produce a system capable of powering the Q400 with a range of 500 miles.